Meridian Transportation Q&A

 Q: When is a public transportation system (bus) going to run in Meridian?

 A: Today the only public transportation (bus) service in Meridian are inter-county routes that primarily serve commuters going between Nampa, Meridian and Boise.
-The Meridian Transportation Task Force in coordination with Valley Regional Transit (VRT) and City of Meridian staff are currently working on the beginnings of a fixed-line service route for Meridian residents.
+The Meridian Transportation Safety Commission in coordination with Valley Regional Transit (VRT) and City of Meridian staff are currently working on the beginnings of a fixed-line service route for Meridian residents.
 This process will take some time (and funding); surveys studies and data is currently being gathered to put together a plan.

 Q: How can I get the speed limit in my neighborhood changed?